Something is obviously brewing at DC as the company plans for September, but nobody is talking about it.

 So what are the signs we've seen so far about DC's plans?

-Don't Talk About Septemberexplained it last week to Newsarama: "The first rule about Flashpoint is, don't talk about what comes after Flashpoint."
+Don't Talk About SeptemberThe hush from DC is apparently by design.
+As Johns explained it last week to Newsarama: "The first rule about Flashpoint is, don't talk about what comes after Flashpoint."

 It's not just a fun saying, but a policy DC has enacted with its "people in the know."
 A few creators have even admitted to Newsarama that they've signed a legally binding "non-disclosure agreement" that prevents them from even hinting about their work after August.